developer-zebra/developer-zebra-site/src/devicetracker/4-1/guide/about/index.md

         * Devices to assigned site with user friendly names for simple device identification.
 * Simple to deploy – install and configure the mobile application using StageNow and Enterprise Mobility Management tools.
 * Easily find a misplaced device with the connected AP location, the Bluetooth-based visual proximity indicator and play sound feature.
-* Locate a device even when that device is powered off if it has secondary BLE (Bluetooth low energy) beaconing capability.
+* Locate a device even when that device is powered off (for a limited time) if it has secondary BLE (Bluetooth low energy) beaconing capability.
 * Check-out/Check-in feature to associate users to devices for accountability.
 (Optional)